Were Some Elements of Purity Culture Good?

 Were some Elements of Purity Culture Good?
 American Authors and Their Impact in Non-western Cultures

-I was born and raised in Kenya, where purity culture looks different because it was mixed up with our own local Kenyan culture.
+I was born and raised in Kenya, where purity culture looks different because it’s mixed up with our own local culture.

-My cultural background is one of the reasons I’m vocal about American authors and pastors getting it right: their teachings disperse around the world.
-And sometimes, they’ll land in non-western cultures with their own deep issues.
+My cultural background is one of the reasons I talk about American authors and pastors getting it right: their teachings disperse around the world and often land in non-Western cultures grappling with their own deep issues.

-And instead of Christ being a liberator, He’s installed as the leader of the male pack: treacherous, mean, exploitative and obsessed with power over women.
+In those cultures, instead of Christ being a Liberator, He’s installed as the leader of the male assembly: treacherous, mean, exploiting, duplicitous, and obsessed with power over women.
+Read More Dear Conservative Christians, Maybe The World Isn’t Trying to Emasculate Men

-It becomes near impossible to address and remove toxic cultural ideas from our local churches because what pastors and congregants read in these books, the theology they grab from Western Christianity, affirms what they already believe culturally.
+It becomes extremely challenging to address and eliminate toxic cultural ideas from our local churches because the theology pastors and congregants derive from Western Christianity aligns with their preexisting cultural beliefs.

 And you have not encountered people more entrenched in their ways than when they believe God is on their side.